Home » RECIPES » Sweet Tea Harvest Punch

 • Add the orange slices, apple slices, and cinnamon sticks to a large pitcher or large punch bowl.

-• Using a slow cooker: Place the black tea, apple cider, orange juice, and honey in the slow cooker on high.
+• Add the black tea, apple cider, orange juice, and honey in the slow cooker on high.
 Once it is hot reduce the heat to keep warm setting.
-Ladle into heat-safe glasses and garnish with fresh orange, apple slices, and cinnamon sticks.

 Place ice tongs with your Harvest Punch so party guests can take cinnamon sticks, apple, and orange slices.
 You can also serve more on the side if you do not want your guests removing them from the punch.